By Frank Spano, Managing Director and, Kyle Johnson, Location Consultant, the Austin Company

 Since offshore investment is such an important element of the U.S. economy, it is essential to continue to monitor the trends of where offshore food and beverage companies are choosing to invest.
 Offshore companies go through a rigorous process to select a location that meets unique criteria which yields the most benefits, and these efforts are critical to the future success of firms.
 Whether the investment is through an acquisition or in a new facility, communities should welcome these companies and the unique diversity they bring to the region.
 This will help to facilitate further investments in the future and strengthen the local economy by providing jobs and incomes for residents and taxable sources of revenue for the community.

 Frank Spano, Managing Director

-As Managing Director of Austin Consulting, Frank develops and leads new strategies to increase The Austin Company’s leadership in aerospace, food and beverage and other manufacturing sectors.
+As Managing Director of Austin Consulting, Frank develops and leads new strategies to increase The Austin Company’s leadership in food and beverage, logistics, and other manufacturing sectors.
 Frank also serves as a senior project manager, directs site location studies, and conducts detailed field investigation analyses for clients.

-Frank’s areas of expertise include the aerospace and aviation, automotive, food and beverage, general manufacturing and consumer products industries, in addition to pharmaceuticals, publishing and alternative energy.
-Frank.Spano@theaustin.com
+Frank’s areas of expertise include the food and beverage, aerospace and aviation, automotive, general manufacturing, and consumer products industries, in addition to pharmaceuticals, publishing and alternative energy.

 Kyle Johnson, Location Consultant

-Kyle brings over eight years of valuable experience in location, community, economic development and real estate consulting to the Austin Consulting team.
-Kyle maintains a strong background in research and developing strategies for complex economic issues, including trade, supply chains, industry competitiveness and business intelligence.
-Kyle has performed work in the general manufacturing, consumer products, agriculture, food and beverage processing, business services, healthcare, and public safety industries.
+Kyle brings over nine years of valuable experience in location, community, economic development, and real estate consulting to the Austin Consulting team.
+Kyle maintains a strong background in research and developing strategies for complex economic issues, including trade, supply chains, industry competitiveness, and business intelligence.
+Kyle has performed work in the food and beverage processing, agriculture, general manufacturing, consumer products, business services, healthcare, and public safety industries.